List of Days of Our Lives characters introduced in the 1970s: Paul Grant

 Paul Grant, portrayed by Lawrence Cook was introduced in October 1975 as the patriarch of the Grant family.
 Paul and his wife Helen (Ketty Lester) take in the injured stranger David Smith (Richard Guthrie) when their children Valerie (Tina Andrews) and Danny (Michael Dwight Smith) invite him into their home.
 When David starts drinking heavily, Paul informs him that he used to be a drunk and that it only makes things worse.
 Fearing the trouble he will cause, Helen wants David gone but Paul refuses to put David out in the street.
 They are shocked to discover David's obituary in the newspaper.
 Confronted by the Grants, David confesses he is hiding from his family fed up with his mother Julie Anderson's (Susan Seaforth Hayes) chaotic love life.
 Though he is hesitant, Paul feels obligated to tell David's family that he is ok but warns Julie to keep her distance because David is not interested in seeing her.
 David is furious when his girlfriend Brooke Hamilton (Adrienne LaRussa) shows up and Paul admits that he couldn't keep the secret knowing how Helen would feel if Danny had suddenly disappeared.
 Though David reconciles with his mother when she suffers a miscarriage, he remains at the Grant home.
 Feeling indebted to them, David offers to help Paul find a new job.
 Meanwhile, Paul is suspicious of David and Val's growing closes when he finds them dancing together.
 Later, Paul lands a job at Bob Anderson's (Mark Tapscott) plant and while the rest of the Grant household is ecstatic, David doesn't seem too happy about it.
 David confesses to Paul and his great-grandfather Tom Horton (Macdonald Carey) that Brooke claims she is pregnant with David's child.
 Tom and Paul appeal to Brooke to tell the truth but her story does not change.
 After a doctor visit confirms Brooke's pregnancy, David confides in Paul and a disappointed Val.
 Paul warns David that marrying Brooke won't matter if they aren't happy.
 In 1976, at his wife's request, Paul tries to get Brooke's alcoholic mother Adele Hamilton (Dee Carroll) to admit that she has a problem but she denies it.
 Paul warns Brooke that she also had to admit to herself that her mother has a problem.
 When Adele finally comes around, Paul accompanies her to an Alcoholics Anonymous meeting at the church.
 David gets a job at Anderson Manufacturing working under Paul.
 Brooke later confides in Paul that she hates that Bob (her father) sees her as a charity case.
 Instead Bob gives money to Adele and she buys more alcohol.
 Paul finds her, dumps the alcohol and takes the rest of the money to Brooke.
-Paul died off-screeen of a heart attack at the plant in July 1978.
+Paul died off-screen of a heart attack at the plant in July 1978.